Eamon (video game): Premise

 Eamon casts the player in the role of a free-wheeling fantasy adventurer who undertakes dangerous quests against numerous enemies to earn riches and experience.
 Home base is the Guild of Free Adventurers, an association of heroes on the mystical world of Eamon, a vaguely Medieval place awash in magic and populated with strange creatures.
 Most adventures take place in the dungeons, castles and forests of Eamon, though some occur on other worlds or in different eras.
 Eamon creator Donald Brown described Eamon as "a world at the center of another galaxy—instead of revolving around any star, all of the stars revolve around it!
 Those huge bodies exert strange effects on the world of Eamon, bending light, gravity, time, even the laws of nature themselves!"

 Though influenced by such fantasy environments as Dungeons & Dragons and The Lord of the Rings, Eamon generally avoids stories, situations or other game elements that are particularly serious or complex, instead seeking to create an engaging, genial mood through quick play and in-jokes.
 Individual adventures, created by a wide range of authors, vary from the artful to the campy.

-The game's splash page (see infobox) uses the same image used for the title screen of the Robert Clardy game, Odyssey: The Compleat Apventure.
+Robert Clardy's Odyssey: The Compleat Apventure displays the same dragon artwork on its title screen as Eamon.